bchubbs/servers/README.md

 # servers
-Server API used in Krypton \
+**VERY OLD** Server API used in Krypton \
 \
-This server management system allows us to check the specified server's port, group, and announcement.
+This impl server management system allows us to check the specified server's port, group, and announcement.
 Additionally, we can add servers to the proxy without restarting the entire Bungee through Spigot.
 This is very useful when setting up event/test servers. \
 \
 Port checking is used to compare and identify each Spigot servers from eachother. \
 \